dtcan/cloud-explorer/README.md

 # cloud-explorer
-An express server that acts as a file explorer for local files on the server
+An express server that acts as a file explorer for local files on the server.
+A demo can be found [here](https://dtcan.dev/projects/cloud-explorer/demo).

 ## Dependencies
 This project requires Node.js and ImageMagick.